|

 The first step to providing better protection of animals and people is establishing a state office dedicated to this mission.

-As animal cruelty is a crime impacting public safety, this bill creates an Office of Animal Protection under the Bureau of Criminal Apprehension (BCA) of the Minnesota Department of Public Safety, allowing for state policy and funding.
+As animal cruelty is a crime impacting public safety, this bill creates an Office of Animal Protection under the Minnesota Department of Public Safety, allowing for state policy and funding.

 The Office has the authority to create an advisory council with experts in animal cruelty, hire a skilled Director in criminal law, and hire additional staff to execute the duties in the chapter.

-As animal cruelty is a crime impacting public safety, this bill creates an Office of Animal Protection under the Bureau of Criminal Apprehension (BCA) of the Minnesota Department of Public Safety, allowing for state policy and funding.
+As animal cruelty is a crime impacting public safety, this bill creates an Office of Animal Protection under the Minnesota Department of Public Safety, allowing for state policy and funding.

 The Office has the authority to create an advisory council with experts in animal cruelty, hire a skilled Director in criminal law, and hire additional staff to execute the duties in the chapter.